Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 <details>
     <summary> History of gestalt principles </summary>
-    <li>“The study of visual perception that resulted in Gestalt principles emerged in studies of psychology in the 1930s.
-This interest in formal methods was part of a broader cultural sensibility in which attempts at formalizing the representation of thought in logic, linguistics, structuralist analyses across cultural domains, and social sciences became prevalent (Wittgenstein, etc.)....
-The term “gestalt” refers to groupings and our tendency to see patterns wherever possible.
+    <li>Gestalt principles emerged out of the field of psychology in the 1930s, and were part of a broader cultural project of "formalizing the representation of thought" in logic, linguistics, psychology, and art/design.
+"The term “gestalt” refers to groupings and our tendency to see patterns wherever possible.
 Human perception isn’t literal.
-We will close gaps, see motion, make partial shapes into whole ones in ways that are surprisingly predictable.</li>
+We will close gaps, see motion, make partial shapes into whole ones in ways that are surprisingly predictable."
+(Drucker)</li>
-    <li>"Biologists who study perception refer to the “ecology” of vision— ways our visual processes favor needs or tasks essential to our survival.
-Such ideas counter the old “representational” approach to vision as a “picture in our heads,” and replace it with constructivist notions.
-We don’t simply see what is in a mechanistic way.
-Instead, what is seen is what is made.”</li>
+    <li>Instead of thinking about vision as a direct reflection of the world around us, we can think of vision generating pictures and patterns from noise, just as we did with the dog.
+These seem like simple ideas, but they are powerful tools to clarify relationships between elements.</li>
     <li>Gestalt Psychology: “more or less rooted in the idea that the whole is greater than the sum of its parts….
 Relationships between those parts inform how we perceive the whole.”
 Most of these ideas have held up under subsequent research, especially with two-dimensional abstract graphics. (though Gestaltists thought these processes were innate to the brain, not the influence of learning and experience).</li>
 </details>

 ### Visual hierarchy
 Visual hierarchy refers to the arrangement of visual elements in a way that implies importance.
-This is important because it helps guide the viewer’s eye through the figure, making it easier to understand the information being presented.
+Looking at the components you want to include in your figure, you can define how someone will walk through that information.

+To do that, we need to assign a hierarchy of importance to the information we’re including.
+For data figures, this is probably just the actual data.
+For something more complex (including a combination of data figures), we want to define their order.
+Some basic ways we can do that are through manipulating position, size, and contrast.

 > “Hierarchy can be conveyed visually, through variations in scale, value, color, spacing, placement, and other signals.
 Expressing order is a central task of the graphic designer.
 Visual hierarchy controls the delivery and impact of a message.
 Without hierarchy, graphic communication is dull and difficult to navigate. …Hierarchy can be simple or complex, rigorous or loose, flat or highly articulated.
 Regardless of approach, hierarchy employs clear marks of separation to signal a change from one level to another.” - *Graphic Design: The New Basics*